jadetherras/ADAlligators_website/2datasets.md

 For our analysis, we adjusted these categories to include offenses that are clearly violent but were not classified as such by the FBI (e.g., Animal Cruelty)
 </p>

+<h2 style="text-align: center;">State Population by Rank, 2012</h2>
+<p>This dataset was used in the preliminary analysis of NIBRS to standardize offense counts relative to the population size of each state in 2012.
+(Source: <a target = "_blanck" href="https://www.factmonster.com/us/fifty-states/state-population-rank-2012">Fact Monster</a>)</p>